Mandatory Electronic Invoicing in Japan

 The Association for the Promotion of Electronic Invoices (EIPA), which was established in July 2020, is responsible for setting standards in Japan.
 Its activities focus on implementing the possibility of e-invoicing using PEPPOL throughout Japan.

-The e-invoicing system in Japan will be based on the PEPPOL standard, which is an interoperable standard.
-Rules for the Japanese standard have been discussed since 2021, since when EIPA and the Japanese government have been working with OpenPEPPOL.
-In Japan, PINT will be used.
+The e-invoicing system in Japan is based on the PEPPOL standard, which is an interoperable standard.
+Rules for the Japanese standard have been discussed since 2021, when EIPA and the Japanese government have been working with OpenPEPPOL.
+In Japan, PINT is used.
 This is the international version of PEPPOL, based on BIS Billing 3.0.
-This means that PEPPOL access point companies will play a key role in the new system.
-Of course, in addition to them, two significant players will participate in this configuration.
+This means that PEPPOL access point companies play a key role in the new system.
+Of course, in addition to them, two significant players participate in this configuration.
 These are companies and government agencies.

-With the entry into force of the Qualified Invoice Method System, only registered economic operators will be able to issue a qualified invoice, and only the possession of such an invoice will entitle the holder to deduct the CT charged on purchases.
-So, based on the rules applicable under the new system, the JCT taxpayer will be required to store a qualified invoice issued by a registered invoice issuer in order to be able to apply for an input credit.
+With the entry into force of the Qualified Invoice Method System, only registered economic operators are able to issue a qualified invoice, and only the possession of such an invoice entitles the holder to deduct the CT charged on purchases.
+So, based on the rules applicable under the new system, the JCT taxpayer is required to store a qualified invoice issued by a registered invoice issuer to be able to apply for an input credit.

 The required storage period is 10 years.